 Earnings per share ("EPS") has been computed pursuant to the provisions of SFAS No. 128.
 The following table provides a reconciliation of both the net income and the number of common shares used in the computation of basic EPS, which is calculated by dividing net income available to common shareholders by the weightedaverage number of common shares outstanding during the period.
 During 2004, the Company adopted EITF 03-6 "Participating Securities and the Two-Class Method under FASB 128" ("EITF 03-6"), which provides further guidance on the definition of participating securities.
 Pursuant to EITF 03-6, the Operating Partnership's Series Two Preferred Units, which are reflected as Minority Interests in the Company's Consolidated Balance Sheets, are considered participating securities and are included in the computation of basic and diluted earnings per share of the Company if the effect of applying the if-converted method is dilutive.
 The terms of the Series Two Preferred Units enable the holders to obtain OP Units of the Operating Partnership, as well as Common Stock of the Company.
 Accordingly, for the reporting periods in which the Operating Partnership's net income is in excess of distributions paid on the OP Units, LTIP Units and Series Two Preferred Units, such income is allocated to the OP Units, LTIP Units and Series Two Preferred Units in proportion to their respective interests and the impact is included in the Company's consolidated basic and diluted earnings per share computation due to its holding of the Operating Partnership's securities.
 Prior periods of the Company have been restated to conform to the provisions of EITF 03-6.
-There were no amounts required to be allocated to the Series Two Preferred Units for the years ended December 31, 2005 and 2004.
-For the year ended December 31, 2003, approximately \$6.2 million was allocated to the Series Two Preferred Units in excess of distributions paid during the reporting period and is included in the Company's computation of basic and diluted earnings per share.
-Other potentially dilutive common shares, including securities of the Operating Partnership that are exchangeable for the Company's Common Stock, and the related impact on earnings, are considered when calculating diluted EPS.
+There were no amounts required to be allocated to the Series Two Preferred Units in excess of distributions paid during the reporting period and is included in the Company's computation of basic and diluted earnings per share.
+Other potentially dilutive common shares, including securities of the Operating Partnership that are exchangeable for the Company's Common Stock, and

-For the year ended December 31, 2005

-Income (Numerator)

-(in thousands, except for per sha re amounts)

-Basic Earnings:

-Income available to common shareholders before discontinued operations, cumulative effect of a change in accounting principle and allocation of undistributed earnings of Series Two Preferred

-Units \$392,951 111,274 \$ 3.53

-Discontinued operations, net of minority interest 49,564 0.45

-interest (4,223) (0.04)

-Allocation of undistributed earnings of Series Two Preferred Units

-Net income available to common shareholders Effect of Dilutive Securities: 438,292 111,274 3.94

-Stock Based Compensation 2,285 (0.08)

-Net income \$438,292 113,559 \$ 3.86
+For the year ended December 31, 2005 Income (Numerator) Shares (Denominator) Per Share Amount (in thousan ds, except for per share an 10unts) Basic Earnings: Income available to common shareholders before discontinued operations, cumulative effect of a change in accounting principle and allocation of undistributed earnings of Series Two Preferred Units \$ 392,951 111,274 \$ 3.53 Discontinued operations, net of minority interest 49,564 0.45 Cumulative effect of a change in accounting principle, net of minority interest (4,223) - (0.04) Allocation of undistributed earnings of Series Two Preferred Units Net income available to common shareholders 438,292 111,274 3.94 Effect of Dilutive Securities: Stock Based Compensation 2,285 (0.08) Diluted Earnings: - Net income \$ 438,292 113,559 \$ 3.86 · ·